hi-malay/datePicker/README.md

 periods of activity for different days using a calendar.

 ## Steps:
-1. List the users dynamically
+1. Dynamic User List
-2. Select any one user from list
+2. Select any one user from list to open modal
-3. From User it'll display activity records
+3. From User it'll display activity records inside modal
     - Month -Date- year-  time ranges: start time - end time
-4. Now you can select a calender date to check weather the user is present or not
+4. Select a calender date to check weather the user is present or not